Differential system related to Krawtchouk polynomials: iterated regularisation and Painlev\'e equation: Regularisation of the system

 \section{Regularisation of the system}

-In this section we address the regularisation of system~\eqref{original system}.
+In this section we address the regularisation of system~\eqref{original system2}.
 To begin we provide an overview of this procedure.
 We consider the system in the $(q,p)$ coordinates on the complex projective space $\mathbb{P}^1\times \mathbb{P}^1$, since it is necessary to take into account the poles of $q(t)$ and $p(t)$.
 Therefore, we also analyse the system in the coordinate charts $(q,P)$, $(Q,p)$ and $(Q,P),$ where $Q={1}/{q},\,P={1}/{p}$.

-The regularisation process consists in identifying the points of indeterminacy of system~\eqref{original system} within these four charts and resolving them using the blow--up procedure (see \cite{Shafarevich} for more details).
+The regularisation process consists in identifying the points of indeterminacy of system~\eqref{original system2} within these four charts and resolving them using the blow--up procedure (see \cite{Shafarevich} for more details).
 Points of indeterminacy arise when both the numerator and denominator on the right--hand side of at least one equation vanish, leading to the vector field undefined.
 To blow up a point $P_*=(a,b)$, two new charts $(u,v),\, (U, V)$ are introduced via the following changes of variable $x=a+uv=a+V,\,y=b+v=b+UV.$ In these charts, the exceptional divisors are given by $v=0$ and $V=0$.

 By resolving a sequence of points of indeterminacy, we finally obtain regular systems on the final exceptional divisors, which we refer to as final chart systems.
+The steps of the regularisation procedure are graphically described in Figure~\ref{diagramaIt1}.

-Now, we apply this regularisation process to system~\eqref{original system}.
+Now, we apply this regularisation process to system~\eqref{original system2}.
 We first compute the following five points of indeterminacy in different charts:

 We note that points $P_2$ and $P_3$ coincide when $\alpha=0$ (further details on this specific parameter value will be provided later).
 Blowing up points $P_1$, $P_2$, $P_3$ and $P_4$ we obtain regular systems on the corresponding exceptional divisors.
-However, after blowing up point $P_5$ the resulting system is not regular on the exceptional divisor, requiring the resolution of a sequence of points.
+However, after blowing up point $P_5$ the resulting rational system is not regular on the exceptional divisor, requiring the resolution of a sequence of points.
+We refer the reader to the diagram in Figure~\ref{diagrama} to see a complete graphical representation of the regularisation procedure applied to the initial system~(\ref{original system2}).